robstave/angular2-training/session-four/page2.md

 Its a template form.
 Behind the scenes, all the little angular2 gnomes are working hard and managing that ngModel

-if you have imported FormsModule and ReactiveFormsModule:
+If you have imported FormsModule and ReactiveFormsModule:

 ```
 import { FormsModule } from '@angular/forms';